Welcome to Culmstock

 - A garden fête takes place one Saturday afternoon each June

-- The annual flower, vegetable and craft show on the August Bank Holiday Monday
+- The annual flower, vegetable and craft show (either at the end of August or beginning of September)

 - All Saints Church joins in the annual Heritage Open Day event in September, providing church and tower tours with refreshments